wearegiants/Library-Foundation/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 * WooCommerce 2.2 +
 * WordPress 3.8 or greater
-* PHP version 5.2.4 or greater
+* PHP 5.2.4 or greater
-* MySQL version 5.0 or greater
+* MySQL 5.0 or greater

-= WP installation =
+= Automatic Plugin installation =

-1. Log in to your WordPress dashboard
+1. Login to your WordPress Administration
-2. Navigate to the Plugins menu and click Add New.
+2. Navigate to the Plugins screen and click Add New
-2. Click Upload Plugin
-3. Click Choose File and select downloaded zip file
+3. Within the Search Plugins text field enter 'WooCommerce Checkout Manager' and press Enter
-4. Click Install Now
+4. Click the Install Now button

-= NP: The downloaded zip file is the file that you download from wordpress.org. =

-= FTP installation =
+= Manual Plugin installation =

-The manual installation method involves downloading the plugin and uploading it to your webserver via an FTP application.
-The WordPress codex contains instructions on how to do this here.
+The manual installation method involves downloading the Plugin and uploading it to your web server via an FTP application.
+The [WordPress Codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) contains instructions on how to do this.

 = Updating =

-Automatic updates are delivered just like any other WordPress plugin.
+Automatic updates are delivered just like any other WordPress Plugin.

 == Frequently Asked Questions ==

+= How do I add conditional Checkout fields? =

+Read through the [Adding Conditional Checkout fields](https://www.visser.com.au/documentation/woocommerce-checkout-manager/usage/#Adding_Conditional_Checkout_Fields) walkthrough on our website.

+= [Insert feature] is not working within WooCommerce Checkout Manager =

+First de-activate and re-activate the WooCommerce Checkout Manager from the Plugins screen within the WordPress Administration.
+This triggers the Plugin installation script to be run and often resolves issues when updating from a legacy release of WooCommerce Checkout Manager (e.g. <4.0).

+If your issue persists visit the [WooCommerce Checkout Manager > Support section](https://wordpress.org/support/plugin/woocommerce-checkout-manager).
+This is the place to comment on existing topics and raise new support topics.

+= Why can't I do [insert feature] within WooCommerce Checkout Manager? =

+Visit the [WooCommerce Checkout Manager > Ideas/Feature requests Trello board](https://trello.com/b/XSpf40lq) or open a new topic on the [WooCommerce Checkout Manager > Support section](https://wordpress.org/support/plugin/woocommerce-checkout-manager).

-= How to fix fields that are not showing on checkout page properly? = Usually this is an CSS issue.
+= How to fix fields that are not showing on checkout page properly? =

+Usually this is an CSS issue.
 If your theme comes with the option to input your very own custom CSS, you can use the abbreviation field name as part of the CSS code to set the fields in the way that you want.

 Example :